trustbit/Contexture/README.md

 ### Features for a Prototype

-MVP: "Mimicking the BCC with HTML forms"
+:white_check_mark: MVP: "Mimicking the BCC with HTML forms"

-- [ ] Have a form mirroring the BCC with free text fields
+- [x] Have a form mirroring the BCC with free text fields
 - [x] Creating a new bounded context by submitting a new form
 - [x] Loading existing BCC into a form and updating them by (re)submitting it